kjirou/rpglevel/README.md

 ## Usage
 ```
+// v1.1.2 or later, global variable name is changed to `rpglevel` from `RPGLevel`.
+var RPGLevel = rpglevel.RPGLevel;

-// If you want to use by node.js
+// Or, if you want to use by node.js
-//var RPGLevel = require('rpglevel');
+//var RPGLevel = require('rpglevel').RPGLevel;

 var lv = new RPGLevel();